foreza/DeviceInfoNugetTest/README.md

 # DeviceInfoNugetTest

 Basic test to troubleshoot WinRT/CPP from 15063 -> 16299.
 The premise is supporting ARM for our SDK, which mandates we change our min target.
 When the min target is changed, I'm unable to run our sample apps for C++/WinRT.
 I've created a barebones framework which demonstrates the issue.

-The issue may be with how we are building the nuget as well - so I'm exposing that process in hopes that we can figure out what is the issue.

 ## To build the nuget:
 - Open DeviceInfoFetcher/DeviceInfoFetcher.sln